nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/drt_calc_RCRC_1k_3_5microF_80_20p_simulated.PNG)
 Red dots are experimental Zr and the red line is calculated Zr based on the distribution function as RC (blue dots and line are experimental and calculated Zi values).
 The green spikes are calculated relaxation times.
 The fit is very good and corresponds well with the simulated values.
 Note that full impedance is calculated only from the "experimental" imaginary impedance, this should be correct for experimental spectra that respect the KK relation.
 This might not be the case if the data is noisy or inadequate.
-Only the first selected datasets will be plotted on the DRT graph.
+Only the first selected dataset will be plotted on the DRT graph.

-#### Save active DRT data ####
-Save the results of DRT calculations: note that if DRT is not calculated for one of the selected datasets, the file will be empty.

 #### Z-Hit active datasets ####
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.

+#### Simulate spectrum ####
+This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
+It will create a new dataset (called "simulated_" but you can change its name).

-#### Report active ####
+#### Report active datasets ####
-This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation.
-It also includes images of the fit as well as all experimental and calculated data.
+This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation (if an LM fit was done, otherwise esd will appear as 0).
+It also includes images of the fit.
 The report is saved in your temporary directory and automatically opened in a browser.

-You can use the data in the report to create your own graphs or to check for any discrepancies.
-If you find any errors in the calculations, please report them so they can be corrected.
+#### Save active parameters ####
+Saves a file with the parameters for all selected datasets.
+Useful for multiple datasets, see also __Report__.

+#### Save data ####
+This option saves the active datasets, as selected by the user, to a single file with data separated by the character you have on the Parameters page, in multiple columns format.
+All active datasets will be saved in a single file, each data subsequently added, with its name, to the same file.

 #### Help ####
 This will open this website, hopefully the address will not change; while the program file may have some pdf help files, the most recent help is always on this github page.